-Canada got frostquakes.
+What a weird week for weather, huh?
+On earth, it was so cold that Canada got frostquakes.
 In space, a massive solar flare sent so many particles hurtling toward us that northern lights were visible outside of the Arctic circle.
 Here are some landscape reads for this week, taking you under the sea and deep inside of trees.

 "It's like they have their own little private light show going on," says John Sparks, a fish curator at the American Museum of Natural History.
 Sparks helped lead a new study cataloging the pervasiveness of fluorescence in tropic fish.
 We can't see it with human eyes—the research required special yellow filter cameras—but we can imagine how coral reefs light up like a spectacular Christmas show for fish.
 [Nature]

 The invasive emerald ash-borer is, like invasive species are wont to be, a very resilient creature. "[The emerald ash borer] will cease feeding.
 It will stay under the bark so it's protected there.
 It will actually purge all the stomach contents of its gut because that could freeze," entomologist Tom Tiddens told NPR.
 But, as the polar vortex sent the midwest into a deep freeze, it may have cold enough to kill 80 percents of the insects.
 [NPR]

 Trees have long been cut, carved, and polished into musical instruments, but Japanese composer Ryuichi Sakamoto is making music from live, intact trees themselves.
 The Forest Symphony installation plays music based on recordings of a sensor that measures the "bioelectric potential of trees."
 It might seem jarring at first to see trees represented as data on the project's site, but what are trees but green factories optimized for storing energy from light waves?
-Nature is pared down to its essential equations and then reassembled—as art. [ ] Forest Symphony
+Nature is pared down to its essential equations and then reassembled—as art.
+[Forest Symphony]